FullStackTypeScriptCourse/course_material/README.md

 - What is a callback function in Node.js and how is it used?
 - What is the difference between "require" and "import" in Node.js?
 - What is the difference between synchronous and asynchronous code in Node.js?
-- What is the purpose of the "middleware" in Node.js?
-- How do you use the "Express" framework in Node.js?
 - What is the "Node Package Manager" (npm) and how is it used in Node.js?

 #### Express
+- How do you use the "Express" framework in Node.js?
 - What is middleware in Express and how is it used?
 - What is a router in Express and how is it used?
 - How do you define a route in Express?